Skip to main content Accessibility Help?

 We are standing together to reclaim the night.

-Reclaim the Night is back.
+Reclaim the Night 2025 is here.

 This is a call to action, an opportunity to stand together in demanding an end gender-based violence, to challenge victim-blaming cultures, and to show our city and campuses that the safety of women and marginalised genders should be prioritised.
 This campaign continues to bring conversations and ongoing issues around safety, visibility and justice for women and marginalised groups in our city.